TALKS

 Entry Charges (per person):

 From time to time Special Talks are being booked.
 The venue for these is the Memorial Hall.
-The first takes place on Friday 22 September 2023.
+Last year we heard from John Blashford-Snell, and enjoyed a live performance of Flamenco dancing.
 Charges for these talks differ from the standard Talks charge.
 Keep an eye on this site for details.

 Special Talks (per person):